imprint

 Advertising cookies

-These cookies are also called targeting cookies.
-They serve to deliver customized advertising to the user.
-That can be very practical, but also very annoying.
+These cookies are also known as targeting cookies.
+They are used to deliver customized advertising to the user.
+This can be very practical, but also very annoying.

-When you visit a website for the first time, you will usually be asked which of these types of cookies you would like to allow.
-And of course this decision is also saved in a cookie.
+When you visit a website for the first time, you are usually asked which of these cookie types you would like to allow.
+And of course this decision is also stored in a cookie.

 How can I delete cookies?

-You decide for yourself how and whether you want to use cookies.
-Regardless of which service or website the cookies originate from, you always have the option of deleting, deactivating or only partially accepting cookies.
+You decide how and whether you want to use cookies.
+Regardless of which service or website the cookies originate from, you always have the option of deleting, deactivating or only partially allowing cookies.
 For example, you can block third-party cookies but allow all other cookies.

 If you want to find out which cookies have been stored in your browser, if you want to change or delete cookie settings, you can find this in your browser settings: